List of Santa Barbara characters: Rosa and Ruben Andrade

 The Andrade family had a prominent role in the early months of the show, but their significance waned quickly.
 Rosa, a maid to the wealthy Capwell family, was always there for the Capwell kids as a surrogate mother, their real mother (Sophia) presumed to be dead.
-Ruben worked at the Capwell mansion as well as a gardener; he didn't have much of a role during his short stay on the show.
+Ruben worked at the Capwell mansion as well as a gardener; he did not have much of a role during his short stay on the show.
 They had four children: daughters Gabriela, Olivia, Santana, and son Danny.
 Ruben's last appearance on-screen was in 1985; Rosa continued to mention Ruben, apparently still working on the Capwell grounds, until she stopped appearing as well, in 1987, having remained around as long as daughter Santana was involved in the storyline.
 Rosa finally reappeared in 1991 (as did Santana), as a love interest for Rafael Castillo; Ruben was not mentioned at that time other than her brief explanation that he had abandoned her.